The TMDICE Monte Carlo shower program and algorithm for jet-fragmentation via coherent medium induced radiations and scatterings: Formalism

-The probability densities for coherent medium induced radiation and scattering can be resummed to yield the probility density that a jet-particle $A$ of momentum fraction $x$ which exists at time $t_1$ does not undergo any jet-medium interactions until a time $t_2$.
+The probability densities for coherent medium induced radiation and scattering can be resummed to yield the probility density that a jet-particle $A$ which exists at time $t_1$ does not undergo any jet-medium interactions until a time $t_2$.
 The result is the following Sudakov-factor